-Viz Video Hub is a Media Asset Management (MAM) system that allow users to ingest video clips for use in graphics and as full screen video, supporting both SD and HD output.
+Viz Video Hub allows users to ingest video clips for use in graphics and as full screen video, supporting both SD and HD output.

 Viz Video Hub can be used for finding and adding video to graphics using a range of different control applications for both preview and playout on Viz Engine.